ItayGrinberg93/Vehicle-Dynamics-Simulation/README.md

 ## code explantion
 ### main
-The logical way the main works is as follows: receiving input, indexing for the desired path (what the vehicle actualy need to follow), the while loop which update every state of the vehicle, and each step the main print an epoch of the state (print a figure of the global coordinate system),the task is finished when time runs out or we assign to the end of the path.
+The logical way the main works is as follows: receiving input, indexing for the desired path (what the vehicle actualy need to follow), after a while loop which update every state of the vehicle and each step printing an epoch of the state (print a figure of the global coordinate system),the task is finished when we assign to the end of the path or the  time runs out.

 At first we get as a input from the user a initial point to start.
 The main plan the route (line, circle etc.) simulation max time and the veicleState class.